VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Method

 Our method is motivated by two key observations.
 First, applying image transformations to adversarial images often produces noisy and inconsistent captions, as descriptions may refer to either the original content or the perturbation; however, the consistent elements across captions remain anchored in the true image content.
 Second, the sensitivity of adversarial attacks to image transformations can be exploited for both detection and defense.
 By integrating these two components, we minimize computational overhead.

 Building on these observations, we introduce the {\em VALD} framework.
 As shown in Figure~\ref{fig:full_scheme_fig_v3}, it comprises four stages: early attack detection, image based response generation, late-stage adversarial detection, and response generation.
-While the first three stages focus on detection, efficiently identifying the vast majority of clean images and removing them from further processing, the final stage is responsible for defending the remaining images.
+The first three stages focus on detection, efficiently identifying the vast majority of clean images and removing them from further processing.
+The final stage is responsible for defending the remaining images, using image based responses from Stage 2.

 {\bf The early attack detection.} Given an input image $x$, which may be either clean or adversarial, the task is to determine whether $x$ is suspected as adversarial.
-While identifying adversarial images accurately is a complex task, the early attack detection mechanism has a simpler goal---identifying whether the image is behaving as expected from clean images.
+While identifying adversarial images accurately is a complex task, the early attack detection mechanism has a simpler goal: identifying whether the image is behaving as expected from clean images.
 In other words, we allow errors in classifying a clean image as adversarial, but not in the opposite direction.

-The key idea is that, for an image to be considered clean, it must yield similar embeddings to a set of {\em content-preserving transformations.} We consider content preserving transformations as operations that do not significantly alter the image's core semantics.
-Within this set, we use large crops and random pixel masking in this work.
+The key idea is that, for an image to be considered clean, it must yield similar embeddings to a set of {\em content-preserving transformations}---operations that do not significantly alter the image's core semantics.
+Specifically, we use large crops, pixel masking, gaussian blur, and JPEG compression.

 To implement this idea, we first generate a small set of $K$ content-preserving transformations $\{T_k(x)\}_{k=1}^K$.
 Next, we compute the embeddings for the input image and its transformations, $z(x), z(T_1(x)), \dots, z(T_K(x))$, using a single batched pass through the LVLM's vision encoder.
 Finally, we compute the distance between the transformed image embeddings and the source embedding and compare it to a predefined threshold~$\tau$.
 If the average distance is below~$\tau$, the image is considered clean.
 Empirically, clean inputs produce highly similar embeddings, while adversarial inputs result in larger discrepancies.
 Therefore, the threshold is calibrated in advance using clean data, thereby requiring no knowledge of specific attack types or parameters.
 Formally,